Personal Line of Credit: Get Flexible Cash When You Need It

 If you have no balance on the line of credit at the end of the draw period, it closes.

 If the draw period ends with a balance, you enter the repayment period.
 During this period, you can no longer draw money from the line of credit and must start making principal and interest payments on your account’s outstanding balance.

 Like the draw period, the repayment period also varies based on the terms of the line of credit.

 Personal lines of credit accrue interest, which is what the lender charges you to lend you money.
 Unlike most personal loans, a personal line of credit usually has a variable interest rate, meaning the interest rate may change over the life of the loan.

 A personal line of credit with a variable interest rate may start with an introductory interest rate that's significantly lower than a fixed-rate loan.
 The downside is the introductory rate is only temporary and can eventually exceed a fixed-rate loan's interest rate.

-When the interest rate changes, it applies only from that moment forward and not retroactively.
+When the interest rate changes, it applies from that moment forward — not retroactively.

 When weighing your line of credit options, you want to consider more than just the initial interest rate.
 You also want to consider the rate-adjustment period, periodic rate cap, lifetime rate cap and a potential fixed-rate option.

 Lines of credit with variable interest rates won't change without your knowledge.
 The loan agreement outlines its preset rate-adjustment periods.
 The lender can only change the interest rate on your line of credit during these periods.